Construction Timekeeping Software: Track Hours Without the Headache

 Construction timekeeping software pays for itself through three channels: preventing time theft and payroll errors (7-8% of labor costs), slashing payroll processing time by 75%, and giving you real-time job costing that catches overruns weeks before they'd otherwise surface.

 The numbers back it up.
-Redden Concrete saved $703,000 on labor costs in its first year using time tracking software alone.
-McKinsey research indicates digital tools in construction yield productivity gains of 14-15%.
-And the global time tracking software market is growing at 17.5% annually— the industry is clearly moving in this direction.
+Redden Concrete saved $703,000 on labor costs in its first year5 using time tracking software alone.
+McKinsey research indicates digital tools in construction yield productivity gains of 14-15%2.
+And the global time tracking software market is growing at 17.5% annually11— the industry is clearly moving in this direction.

 Start with a pilot.
 Pick one crew, one project.
 Get mobile time clocking working before you add geofencing or payroll integration.
 And when you're ready to measure success with your construction tech investment, focus on payroll processing time, error rates, and labor cost visibility— those are the metrics that tell the real story.